wasp-lang/wasp/web/docs/auth/email.md

 ![Auth UI](/img/authui/all_screens.gif)

+:::caution Using email auth and social auth together
+> TODO: what is written below is not true anymore, we need to update it.
+Social Auth can now work alongside Email Auth.
+But the new issue now is "Account Merging"!

-:::caution Using email auth and social auth together If a user signs up with Google or Github (and you set it up to save their social provider e-mail info on the `User` entity), they'll be able to reset their password and login with e-mail and password ✅
+If a user signs up with Google or Github (and you set it up to save their social provider e-mail info on the `User` entity), they'll be able to reset their password and login with e-mail and password ✅

 If a user signs up with the e-mail and password and then tries to login with a social provider (Google or Github), they won't be able to do that ❌